Madhuri Dixit: 2010s: Sporadic work

-2020s
+2020s: Streaming projects

 Dixit was the lead actress in the 2022 Netflix family mystery series The Fame Game, where she played a high-profile actress.
 The same year, she portrayed a housewife struggling with her sexual identity in the Amazon Prime Video release Maja Ma.
 Rachana Dubey from The Times of India found Dixit to have delivered a "lived-in" performance.

 After producing the Marathi-language comedy-drama Panchak in 2023, in 2024, she played a ghost in the horror comedy Bhool Bhulaiyaa 3, starring alongside Kartik Aaryan, Triptii Dimri, and Vidya Balan.
 The film emerged to be one of the highest-grossing Hindi films of the year.

+In 2025, Dixit starred in the titular role in the JioHotstar web series Mrs. Deshpande, portraying a seemingly domesticated woman who hides a dark secret.
+Critics noted her restrained and nuanced performance, highlighting her ability to convey tension and complexity within the character.

+In June 2026, Maa Behen, a black comedy thriller film directed by Suresh Triveni, with Dixit in the lead role was released.Along with Dixit, it stars Triptii Dimri, Dharna Durga, and Ravi Kishan.
+The film received mixed reviews, with some critics praising it while many chiding it.

 Other ventures

 Television

+Dixit on the sets of Jhalak Dikhhla Jaa 6 in 2013.

 In 1985, Dixit made her television debut in the Rajshri Production's series Paying Guest, in which she played Neena.

 In 2002, Dixit hosted Sony Entertainment's matrimonial show Kahi Na Kahi Koi Hai.

-Dixit featured as a talent judge for five seasons of the dance reality show Jhalak Dikhhla Jaa: alongside Remo D'Souza and Malaika Arora Khan for the fourth season, D'Souza and Karan Johar for the fifth, sixth, seventh seasons and alongside Johar and Nora Fatehi for the tenth season in 2022.
+Since 2010, Dixit has featured as a talent judge for five seasons of the dance reality show Jhalak Dikhhla Jaa: alongside Remo D'Souza and Malaika Arora Khan for the fourth season, D'Souza and Karan Johar for the fifth, sixth, seventh seasons and alongside Johar and Nora Fatehi for the tenth season in 2022.

 In 2011, she featured as an anchor to launch a new entertainment channel, Life OK.
 The same year, she hosted a competitive cooking game show, Food Food Maha Challenge along with Sanjeev Kapoor.
 In 2016, Dixit featured as one of the jury of So You Think You Can Dance (India), an officially licensed version of the So You Think You Can Dance franchise, based on the original American production created by Dick Clark Productions.

-Dixit co-judged three seasons of Colors TV's Dance Deewane, which gives an opportunity to contestants from three different generations.
+Since 2018, Dixit has co-judged four seasons of Colors TV's Dance Deewane, which gives an opportunity to contestants from three different generations.